mdfasano/checkers/README.md

 ### Cached DOM Elements
 - game board element
 - resign button
+    - overrides the winner value and immediately calls the check winner function
 - play again button
+    - appears only when there is a winner, after message is displayed
+    - hides itself any time a game starts
 - win/loss counter element
 - message element (turn indicator)